 For Stages 1 and 2, you should make your appeal in writing (wherever possible) within 14 calendar days, to your Head of Service who will make the necessary arrangements to hear the appeal.
 Your letter should outline the detailed reasons for appeal.
 Your Head of Service may nominate a suitable representative to hear your appeal.

-For Stage 3, you should make your appeal in writing (where possible) to the Assistant Chief Executive (People Management) who will arrange for the appeal to be heard by the Staff Appeals Panel.
+For Stage 3, you should make your appeal in writing (where possible) to the Assistant Chief Executive (People Management) who will arrange for the appeal to be heard by the Appeals Panel (Officers).

 Appeals will be acknowledged within 14 calendar days.